 Once you have all your tools you are ready to get started.
 If you are replacing the clutch shoes, clutch drum or the front sprocket you need ensure that you have the new parts ready as well.
 First of all, if you haven’t taken the engine off the chassis, you need to remove the chain from the front sprocket.
 Once you do that, you’re ready to start removing and replacing your go-kart’s clutch.

-How To Check And Replace Your Go-Kart’s Clutch
+10 Steps To Replace Your Go-Kart’s Clutch

 1. Remove The Engine From The Chassis